phetsims/vector-addition/doc/model.md

 * the graph shows vectors labeled d&#8407;, e&#8407;, and f&#8407;
 * base vector magnitude and angle can be changed for d&#8407; and e&#8407;
 * base vector magnitude range is [-10,10], integers
-* base vector angle range is [-180,180] degress, in 5-degree increments
+* base vector angle range is [-180,180] degress, in 5-degree intervals
 * coefficients can be changed for d&#8407; and e&#8407;
 * vector f&#8407; is derived based on which equation is selected
 * the equation selections are: